ATTENTION DEFICIT DISORDER

 tempo, and they're more easily managed when the “pressure’s

-on” or during periods when you're feeling more up or empowered.
+on” or during periods when you're feeling more energized, up or

-There are times you’ll feel productive, focused and on top of your
+are times you’ll feel productive, focused and on top of your game--but

-game--but at other times, it's just the opposite!
-It's been my opinion
+at other times, it's just the opposite!
+It's been my opinion for years,

-is a far more accurate description of how ADD affects literally hundreds
+more accurate description of how ADD affects literally hundreds of

 it's true that you have this learning disability, it doesn't mean